f5devcentral/f5-rseries-training/docs/rseries_networking.rst

   :align: center

-Below is an example of the F5OS GUI **Port Groups** screen.
+Below is an example of the F5OS GUI **Port Groups** screen on a r10000 Series appliance.
 Note that any changes in configuration will require a reboot of the appliance to load a new FPGA bitstream image.

 .. image:: images/rseries_networking/image3.png
    :align: center